 Long Term Effects of Basal Ganglia Stroke

-It’s important to know that every stroke is different, so everyone will experience different side effects.
+It’s important to know that every stroke is different, so everyone will experience different secondary effects.

-The following side effects are not guaranteed to occur after a stroke, and may not occur at all.
-Instead, this list provides a general overview of the potential after math of a basal ganglia stroke.
+The following effects are not guaranteed to occur after a stroke, and may not occur at all.
+Instead, this list provides a general overview of the potential aftermath of a basal ganglia stroke.